Book a demo

 But most of those tools are doing the same thing, just faster: screening CVs.

-In one sentence: Curo turns the first contact from a document filter into a structured conversation that surfaces real competence.
+In one sentence: Curo turns the first contact from a document filter into a structured conversation that surfaces real competence - and hands the recruiter a ready-made shortlist narrative.

 For candidates, it is a guided intake that helps them articulate their achievements and skills in their own words - on their own time, on any device.

 For recruiters, it is a candidate intelligence report waiting in the dashboard by the time they sit down to review the pipeline.
-Assessment scores, highlights, ready-to-use interview prompts.
+Competency scores, key evidence, ready-to-use interview prompts, and a client-ready paragraph.
 Not a summary of a CV.
 An actual read on the person.
+No report to write from scratch.
+No notes to decipher at the end of the day.

-For hiring managers and clients, it is the difference between receiving a name and receiving a substantiated recommendation.
+For clients and hiring managers, it is the difference between receiving a name and receiving a substantiated recommendation they can trust.

-Three things change when structure replaces gut feeling at the earliest stage of recruitment.
+Three things change when structure replaces gut feeling at the intake stage.

 Evidence over impression: instead of a vague feeling about someone's communication skills, recruiters receive concrete examples scored against a defined tier.
 Disagreements become discussable.
-Decisions become defensible.
+Recommendations become defensible.
+Client relationships get stronger because every shortlist comes with a clear rationale.

 From Experiment to Product